-Bali is one of those dream destinations for pretty much everybody.
-There’s just something about the island that attracts all sorts of travelers.
-From the partying backpackers to the honeymooners to expats and retirees, Bali does not discriminate against anyone.
+Bali is one of those dream travel destinations that is on pretty much everybody’s radar.
+There’s just something about this paradise island that attracts all sorts of travelers.
+From the partying backpackers like myself to the honeymooners and expats and retirees, Bali does not discriminate against anyone.
 No matter who you are, a month in Bali is a month well spent.

-There is something to do here for whatever your interests may be, which really makes it hard to write a one-size-fits-all post like this.
+There is something to do here for whatever your interests may be, which really makes it hard to write a one-size-fits-all itinerary like this.
 All travelers are different.
 You don’t have to follow this exact route or stay the exact number of days.
 You don’t even have to read this to have an amazing time in Bali.
 Honestly, if you’re in Bali right now, just leave this site and go wing it.
 You’re going to have a good time no matter what you do.

 One might prioritize partying and find themselves staying at Kuta a bit longer, whether by choice or by hangover.
 One might literally “find themselves” in Ubud and accidentally become a yogi at the Yoga Barn for the rest of their life.
 Hey, you do you.
 That’s the beautiful part of Bali.
-Everyone’s just doing their own thing and everyone else is too happy and content to judge.
+Everyone’s just doing their own thing and everyone else is too blissfully content to judge.

 Let me welcome you to the magical world of Bali.